Man: Status

-Anthropology has shown that masculinity itself has social status, just like wealth, race and social class.
+Anthropology has shown that masculinity itself has social status, just like wealth, race, and social class.
 In Western culture, for example, greater masculinity usually brings greater social status.
 Many English words such as virtue and virile (from the Indo-European root vir meaning man) reflect this.
 In most cultures, male privilege allows men more rights and privileges than women.
 In societies where men are not given special legal privileges, they typically hold more positions of power, and men are seen as being taken more seriously in society.
 This is associated with a "gender-role strain" in which men face increased societal pressure to conform to gender roles.

 History

-The earliest known recorded name of a man in writing is potentially Kushim, who would have lived sometime between 3400 and 3000 BC in the Sumerian city of Uruk; though his name may have been a title rather than his actual name.
+The earliest known recorded name of a man in writing is potentially Kushim, who would have lived sometime between 3400 and 3000 BC in the Sumerian city of Uruk.
+However, "Kushim" may have been a title rather than his actual name.
 The earliest confirmed names are that of Gal-Sal and his two slaves named En-pap X and Sukkalgir, from c.
 3100 BC.